samestrin/claude-to-chatgpt-digitalocean/README.md

 A Node.js port, designed to deploy on Netlify, is available [samestrin/claude-to-chatgpt-netlify](https://github.com/samestrin/claude-to-chatgpt-netlify) here.

+## Dependencies

+This application relies on the following technologies and libraries:

+- **PHP**: Server-side scripting language (PHP 7.4 or later recommended).
+- **Composer**: Dependency manager for PHP, facilitating package management.
+- **nikic/fast-route**: A fast request router for PHP, used for efficient routing of API requests.

+## Features

+- **API Compatibility**: Enables Claude model integration by mimicking the OpenAI ChatGPT API structure.
+- **Streaming Support**: Facilitates real-time interaction with the Claude model through streaming responses.
+- **Model Flexibility**: Supports various configurations of Claude models including claude-instant-1 and claude-2.
+- **Performance Optimization**: Utilizes the enhanced capabilities of DigitalOcean's infrastructure for improved performance over alternatives like Cloudflare Workers.

 ## Deploy to DigitalOcean

 Click this button to deploy the project to your DigitalOcean account: